-Planting in our beautiful woodland garden was started in 1992 and it now covers an area of nine acres.
+One of the finest collections of unusual trees and shrubs in Derbyshire, planting in our beautiful woodland garden was started in 1992 and the gardens now cover an area of nine acres.

-Although most of the large trees are still young with the majority at under 20 years of age, many of the shrubs and smaller trees already show their full beauty of form and habit and the arboretum has become a beautiful woodland walk with rare plant treasures on display to entice the real enthusiast!
+We are a RHS partner garden and although most of the large trees are still young with the majority at under 22 years of age, many of the shrubs and smaller trees already show their full beauty of form and habit and the arboretum has become a beautiful woodland walk with rare plant treasures on display to entice the real enthusiast!

-Most of the plants on view in the arboretum are available for sale from the adjoining nursery and expert staff are to give information and advice.
+Most of the plants in the gardens are available for sale from the adjoining nursery as young specimens and expert staff are on hand to give information and advice.

-We are happy to lead guided tours of our gardens for groups of up to fifty people looking at plants with seasonal interest.
+For other groups, we are happy to lead guided tours of our gardens for up to fifty people looking at plants with seasonal interest (Autumn colour, winter bark, spring flowers, etc).
 These tours are lead by the garden owners, last for approx 2 ½ hours and include a cup of tea or coffee.
 The price also includes free access to the gardens for the rest of the day.

-In the past we have conducted tours of the gardens for the International Dendrological Society Tours, Royal Horticultural Society and many other gardening groups.
+In the past we have conducted tours of the gardens for the International Dendrological Society, Royal Horticultural Society and many other gardening groups.
 We can structure the tour for all levels of interest, from novice gardeners to rare plant enthusiasts!

 Please remember that all guided tours must be booked in advance!

 To arrange a tour with us please call our office on (01530) 413700 to arrange a convenient date.
 We need to know the approximate time your group wished to arrive and how many people would be likely to attend (including the minimum number that will be present as an indicator for the price).

 An arboretum or woodland garden is a peaceful haven giving enjoyment and interest for decades and can be a surprisingly inexpensive project.